nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to got to Completed Tab.
+1. User requests to switch to Completed Tab.
 2. Taskify switches to Completed Tab.

    Use Case ends